 They may not realize that this can be a big problem if there is any moisture or sharp objects under the tent.

-A tarp (tarpaulin) might not be the best fitting or most expensive option when it comes to ground cover for your tent, but it certainly is an inexpensive option to help protect the bottom of your tent.
+A tarp (tarpaulin) might not be the best fitting or most expensive option for ground cover for your tent, but it is an inexpensive option to help protect the bottom of your tent.